dennisephraim/quantum_education_website/README.md

 ## Features

-- **Interactive Tutorials** – Step-by-step lessons on quantum concepts
-- **Live Simulations** – Run simple quantum circuits in the browser
 - **API-Driven Content** – Fetch lesson data from a Node/Express backend
+- **Interactive Graph** - Hover over to learn more about data points
 - **Responsive Design** – Accessible on desktop and mobile

 ## Tech Stack